 About the life-cycle assessment of illict drugs - and why we urgently need a green drug policy

-This year's United Nations World Drug Report highlights for the first time the nexus between illicit drugs and the environment.
-In view of climate change, it is time to feed the debate with facts and make drug policy greener..
+The 2022 United Nations World Drug Report highlights, for the first time, the nexus between illicit drugs and the environment.
+In view of climate change, it is time to fuel the debate with facts and make drug policy greener.

 By Jorrit Kamminga

-According to recent UNODC estimates, the cultivation areas of coca and opium poppy alone together cover half a million hectares.
-This is a small part of the total land used for food crops, but still significant in terms of local effects.
-Abundant water, fertilisers and pesticides are used to cultivate these crops.
-The smallholders often live in isolated marginalised regions far from any infrastructure or state presence.
-Most coca is grown in the Andean region.
-There, farmers plant the bushes on small plots in national parks and forest reserves - ecosystems that are particularly fragile and worthy of protection.
-After harvesting, the coca leaves are processed on site, using chemicals such as petrol, sulphuric acid, potassium permanganate, sodium hydroxide and acetone.
-Because production is illegal and there is correspondingly no infrastructure for disposing of the toxic waste, it ends up unfiltered in the environment.
+According to recent UNODC estimates, the cultivation areas of coca and opium poppy together cover half a million hectares.
+While this is a small portion of the total land used for food crops, the local effects are still significant.
+Large quantities of water, fertilisers, and pesticides are used to cultivate these crops.
+Smallholders often live in isolated, marginalised regions far from any infrastructure or state presence.
+Most coca is grown in the Andean region, where farmers plant bushes on small plots in national parks and forest reserves – ecosystems that are particularly fragile and worthy of protection.
+After harvesting, the coca leaves are processed on-site using chemicals such as petrol, sulphuric acid, potassium permanganate, sodium hydroxide, and acetone.
+Because production is illegal and lacks proper infrastructure for waste disposal, the toxic waste is often dumped directly into the environment.

 Illicit cultivation and deforestation

-In the Amazon regions, we have seen a huge loss of primary forests in recent years.
-Unsustainable agricultural practices and illegal logging are the main reasons for deforestation.
-But the illicit cultivation of coca also contributes to this - directly and indirectly.
+In the Amazon regions, there has been a significant loss of primary forests in recent years.
+Unsustainable agricultural practices and illegal logging are the main drivers of deforestation, but the illicit cultivation of coca also plays a role – both directly and indirectly.

 “Coca cultivation is considered the so-called spearhead of the agrarian frontier: the cultivation of the shrubs is accompanied by the expansion of settlement and agricultural land in actual protected areas.”

-Indirectly, the consequences of coca cultivation are particularly strong: the World Drug Report 2022 refers, among others, to a study from 2020 that shows how money laundering activities of the drug trade contribute to the loss of forests.
-The study looked at how land use was changing in a Mayan biosphere reserve in Guatemala.
-It found that cattle ranching was responsible for most of the deforestation in the reserve.
-In almost all cases, it could be shown that this was directly linked to drug trafficking organisations that invested in cattle ranching for money laundering, drug smuggling or territorial control.
+Indirectly, the consequences of coca cultivation are particularly severe.
+The 2022 World Drug Report refers to a 2020 study that shows how money laundering activities related to the drug trade contribute to deforestation.
+The study examined land-use changes in a Mayan biosphere reserve in Guatemala and found that cattle ranching was responsible for most of the deforestation in the reserve.
+In nearly all cases, the deforestation was linked to drug trafficking organisations that invested in cattle ranching for money laundering, drug smuggling, or territorial control.

-Measuring the greenhouse gas emissions caused does not make the ecological footprint of drug production any better.
-Studies on the carbon footprint of cocaine and cannabis production show that the emissions of drug production can be significant.
-While the CO₂e footprint of coca cultivation is still relatively small, that of cocaine is enormous.
+Measuring the greenhouse gas emissions caused by drug production only highlights the ecological impact of these illicit activities.
+Studies on the carbon footprint of cocaine and cannabis production show that the emissions can be significant.
+While the CO₂e footprint of coca cultivation remains relatively small, the carbon emissions from cocaine production are enormous.

 “The production of one kilogramme of cocaine releases the same amount of carbon dioxide as when a passenger car drives 2,358 kilometres - i.e. once across Europe.”